“No, you listen, we should not be here! It is an ill omen, this mist!” The man whispered, shouting almost.

 “No, rather, dear, I’m finished with you.
 Goodbye.”
 And then she let go of the reins.
 The pale white dog stared at her, panting calmly.

 Illinois straightened up, “Quite right!
 You were far too much of a hassle anyway!
 I thought it was worth it, all these years, but now I know!
 Now I understand!”

 He glanced at Janna’s soaked form, her white shirt semi-transparent.
 Janna stared back at him.
-She winked, smiling deviously, falsely shivering a little in her semi-transparent top.
+She winked, smiling deviously, falsely shivering a little.